-SLA is required for students who do not meet grade-level mastery of standards by the end of third quarter, or have more than 20 absences from school for the school year.
+SLA is required for students who do not meet gradelevel mastery of standards by the end of third quarter, or have more than 20 absences from school for the school year.
 Parents will receive communication from their child's school after the end of third quarter that will provide their child's SLA status.
-Students cannot miss more than three days of Summer Learning Academy.
+Students cannot miss more than three days of Summer Learning Academy, and participation in SLA does not guarantee promotion to the next grade level.